-Fresh, vibrant, and ready in just 10 minutes, this Chickpea Salad with Avocado is the perfect side or light lunch.
+Fresh, vibrant, and ready in just 10 minutes, this Chickpea Salad is the perfect side or light lunch.
 Packed with protein-rich chickpeas, creamy avocado, and crisp vegetables, it's tossed in a zesty mustard vinaigrette that ties everything together beautifully.

 Just like my Crispy Rice Salad and Jennifer Aniston Salad, this easy recipe proves healthy can also be totally delicious.

-When I'm juggling school pick-ups, toddler nap times, and the occasional last-minute extra's for dinner, this salad is one of my go-to recipes.
+When I'm juggling school pick-ups, toddler nap times, and the occasional last-minute extras for dinner, this salad is one of my go-to recipes.
 It's hearty enough to serve as a main for lunch, yet fresh and wholesome as a side with grilled chicken or BBQ meat.
 The chickpeas make it filling, the avocado brings creaminess, and the fresh veggies add crunch and colour.

 This is one of those recipes you'll find yourself making again and again - like my classic Zucchini Slice or Egg & Bacon Pie - because it ticks all the boxes: quick, healthy, and family-friendly.